joelek/atlas/readme.md

 #### Filter

-Records matching certain criteria may be retrieved using the `filter(parameters, anchor, limit)` method.
+Records matching certain criteria may be retrieved using the `filter(parameters, anchorKeysRecord, limit)` method.

 * The `parameters` argument must be used to specify the parameter values for the query.
-* The `anchor` argument may be used to specify the identifying fields of the last record seen.
+* The `anchorKeysRecord` argument may be used to specify the identifying fields of the last record seen at minimum.
 The first record returned will be the record located directly after the anchor.
 * The `limit` argument may be used to specify the maximum number of records to return.

 ## Schema migration